VictorFromTheInternet/SortingVisualizers/SimpleAlgorithms/ProcessingRectangleSorting/READ.md

    - calls outputRectangles()
    - calls selSort functions
    - calls checkSortedRectangles(), if sorted outputs rectangles as green
+   - increments global variables 'I' and 'J' (used for the sorting functions)
 - outputRectangles()
    - outputs the array of rect obj
 - selectedRectangles()